Visualize a multispectral satellite image

 The EM spectrum

 This diagram represents the EM spectrum.
-The human eye can see only the visible light range, whereas optical satellite sensors can capture a larger range that may include visible light, near infrared, shortwave infrared, and more.
+The human eye can see only the visible light range, whereas imagery satellite sensors can capture a larger range that may include visible light, near infrared, shortwave infrared, and more.

-Spectral bands and spectral resolution
+Spectral bands

 Imagery sensors capture portions of these wavelengths, named spectral bands.
 Examples of bands are Blue, Green, Red, Near infrared, and Shortwave infrared.
+Each spectral band is stored as an individual raster (or grid of pixels).
+Put together, the bands form a complete image.
+The following diagram shows three spectral bands from the EM spectrum being captured and stored as three individual rasters.

-Many earth observation imagery sensors are multispectral, which means that they capture multiple spectral bands—usually between 4 and 13.
-The more bands, the higher the spectral resolution.
 Images with higher spectral resolution contain more information and can provide many interesting insights into the landscape observed.
 For instance, they can be used to distinguish between different tree species or to detect whether some of these trees are healthy or diseased.

 Note: